adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 #### Testing and Comparison

 > We don't live in a world anymore where we have to hack our way around machines to push the limits of their memory just so we can play some games.
 We haven't for a while.
 This goes the same for algorithms.
 Most of the time, we will happily sacrifice memory efficiency for any extra pittance of time efficiency.
-Memory is is dispensable, our time is not.
+Memory is dispensable, our time is not.
 This may still be true for streaming algorithms, but only to an extent.
 We are very much interested in both time and space complexity here.
 And so, we need to test as such.

 For memory profiling, we will use the Python package `memory-profiler` which records memory usage at intervals of $0.1\text{s}$.
 It also allows for tagging of functions meaning that we can see when each function starts and ends.
 Creating a script to run both the local and stream versions of each algorithm allowed us to show the memory usage of each side by side.